Here are 27 things to do with the kids this summer

 13. Have a Day Out in York

 York is a wonderful day out and it’s got something for the whole family.
 From the old fashion sweet shops down The Shambles to York Minster and the York Castle Museum, there won’t be a single dull moment.
-It’s definitely one of the places you have to visit in the UK.
 For shopping, head to Coppergate Shopping Centre and for family friendly dining, book a table at Jamie’s Italian, Turtle Bay or The Rattle Owl.

 14. Watch the Henley Royal Regatta